At a Glance - Multiplication and Division

 Solve the equation .

-There are two ways to solve this equation.
+There are two ways to solve the equation -x = 34.
 What are they?

-What are the ways to solve this equation?
+What are two ways to solve the equation -2x = 16?